 Source: Scale AI

-Once a user selects the use cases, they get prompted to create a taxonomy via a set of labels and attributes.
+Once a user selects a use case, they are prompted to create a taxonomy via a set of labels and attributes.
 These labels and attributes can be added via a visual label maker or a JSON editor for the API.

 Source: Scale AI